 The 2000 election was not the first time a candidate won the popular vote but lost the election.
 It has happened four times in our nation’s history:

-- In 1824 Andrew Jackson won the popular vote but got less than 50% of the electoral votes.
+- In 1824 Andrew Jackson won the popular vote but got less than 50 percent of the electoral votes.
 John Quincy Adams became the next president when he was picked by the House of Representatives.

 - In 1876 Samuel Tilden won the popular vote but lost the election when Rutherford B. Hayes got 185 electoral votes to Tilden’s 184.